floss1138/dbDotCad/README.md

 ### ATTRIBUTE DATA FORMAT

-The file written by ATTOUT is tab-delimited ASCII
+The file written by ATTOUT is tab-delimited ASCII.
 The ATTOUT filename is the drawing file name with a .txt extension (but can be changed before saving).
-If the file naming standard in your company requires the document title to be in the file name, this can be used as cross check.
+Some file naming standards require the document title to be in the file name, this can be a useful cross check.

 The first row in the file contains column headers that identify the data to ATTIN.
 The first two columns are labelled HANDLE and BLOCKNAME.

 The remaining columns in the file are labelled with attribute tags as they appear in the drawing.
 Numbers are added to duplicate attribute tags to ensure that they are unique.
-It is useful (best practice) to make one of attributes the drawing identifier and to create a block name including a version number - it is usual to modify the blocks over time and this needs to be correctly identified by the program/database
+It is useful (best practice) to make one of attributes the drawing identifier and to create a block name including a version number - it is usual to modify the blocks over time and this needs to be correctly identified by the program/database.

 The header row in a file created by ATTOUT would look like this if a badly designed block used the DCC_TITLE tag twice: